zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 Windows Batch
 =================
-This guide will cover installing the [knife-windows](http://docs.opscode.com/plugin_knife_windows.html) plugin, preparing a Windows node for use with Chef, and executing a simple inline batch script.
+This guide will cover installing the [knife-windows][knife-windows-docs] plugin, preparing a Windows node for use with Chef, and executing a simple inline batch script.
 This tutorial assumes that you have already completed the `Workstation Setup` and `Using Chef Repo` sections of learnchef, so that you have a working `chef-repo`.

 ---